open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 _This section applies to Log, Metric, Resource, and Span, and describes requirement levels for attributes defined in semantic conventions._

 Attribute requirement levels apply to the [instrumentation library](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library).
-Because telemetry may be transformed in a number of ways with custom telemetry pipelines
-(e.g. metric views, span processors, and collector transformations), these requirement levels cannot be relied on by telemetry consumers.

 The following attribute requirement levels are specified: